 It is often not possible to tell this until after your operation when the nodes removed from the neck are carefully looked at under a microscope.
-Your doctor will have already felt your neck to see if there are any lumps and you will have had a special scan (CT or MRI) to look more closely at the nodes or had a sentinel node biopsy.
+Your doctor will have already felt your neck to see if there are any lumps and you will have had a special scan PET or CT in the neck, axilla and groin dissection sections.
 Nodes can feel big if there is infection in the area, so if you can feel a lump in your neck it does not necessarily mean that the cancer has spread.

 If there is only a small amount of cancer cells present in the nodes then the neck can feel normal and look normal on scan.
 This is often why we do not know if the cancer has spread to the neck until the nodes have been looked at under a microscope.